FREQUENTLY ASKED QUESTIONS

 What if I don’t feel like its a good fit?

 An important task of the first few sessions is to see if we would work well together.
 There are many reasons why we may or may not be a great fit.
-I understand if you would prefer to work with another clinician–I do not take such a decision personally.
+I understand if you would prefer to work with another clinician–I do not take such decisions personally.
 I encourage people to commit to three sessions, with me or with anyone else (except if there is reason to suspect misconduct on the part of the therapist), to get a sense of how it will be.
-We are all notoriously bad at predicting our own preferences.
-Committing to several sessions reveals important information that may change our opinion.
-However, if you have reservations, let’s discuss them as early (and as frankly) as possible.
-If after discussing these issues you would like referrals, I would be happy to provide names or help you find your own.
-Due to the nature of the work, I do not provide refunds for time spent in session, but I am happy to provide referrals without charge.
+We are all bad at predicting our own preferences, so committing to several sessions may reveal information that changes our opinion.
+However, if we meet and you have reservations, let’s discuss them as early (and as frankly) as possible.
+If after discussing these issues you would like referrals, I'm happy to provide names or help you find your own.
+Due to the nature of the work, I do not provide refunds for time spent in session, but I provide referrals without charge.

 Is there anyone you don’t see?

 Due to practical limitations, there are patients for whom my services are not a great fit.
-If you need 24/7 access to a therapist, recently left the hospital because of suicidal behavior, need treatment primarily for substance abuse, or are legally required to attend therapy–my services will not be appropriate.
+If you need 24/7 access to a therapist, recently left the hospital because of a suicidal attempt or serious threat, need treatment primarily for substance abuse, or are legally required to attend therapy–my services will not be appropriate.
 I do not provide couples therapy, family therapy, or act as an expert for legal proceedings.
 For the sake of your treatment, please call if you have questions and let’s have an honest conversation regarding your needs.
 Finding a therapist is hard–I would rather help you find someone who will be a good fit than to discover after several sessions that my services aren’t going to be adequate.